 Available Formats: In Person, Virtual

 Few of us can learn when we are in a place of fear or isolation.
 This idea is the basis of a presentation whose goal is to encourage understanding through modeled vulnerability and the poetic sharing of lived experience.
 As a child of Afro-Caribbean immigrants, the story of my being here on these territories is a complicated one.
-This work demands I be in right relations with myself.
+This work demands that I be in right relations with myself.
 Without having knowledge of self, how can we show up whole to conversations of privilege, accountability or responsibility?
 In this presentation, I go exploring through the personal and political landscapes of my family history, queer lineage, relationship dynamics, environmental responsibility and more.
 I hope to model for my audiences what it looks like to mistake, learn, and grow in our knowledge of self and community, without the wounds of shame or erasure, and to come out whole on the other side.